nens/threedi-docs/source/h_computational_grid.rst

      - max_surface_area
      - decimal number
      - m\ :sup:`2`
-     - xHELPx
+     - Largest possible wet surface area for this node
    * - Bottom level
      - bottom_level
      - decimal number
      - m MSL
-     - Subgrid cell with the lowest elevation within the associated calculation cell.
+     - Lowest point of this node
    * - Drain level
      - drain_level
      - decimal number
      - m MSL
-     - Drain level of the manhole.
-See :ref:`_manhole_notes_for_modellers`.
+     - Exchange level that was filled in for the connection node form which this node was generated.
+Drain level of the manhole.
+See also :ref:`notes_for_modellers_connection_nodes_exchange_level`.

 Obstacle
 ^^^^^^^^
-Border of a computational cell along which exchange with the neighbouring cell cannot take place for water levels under the crest level of the obstacle.
+Border of a computational cell that was affected by an obstacle.
+The exchange level of intersected flowlines may be affected by this obstacle (depending on the obstacle's settings).

 Geometry
 ++++++++